 Product Owners are critical in an Agile team: they are the primary link between business and developers.
-The concept of Product Owners is awesome – as awesome as the idea of unicorns, and perhaps as unattainable.
+The concept of a Product Owner is awesome – as awesome as the idea of unicorns, and perhaps as unattainable.

 Scrum defines a Product Owner as “representing the customer’s interest in backlog prioritization and requirements questions.
 This person must be available to the team at any time”.